YYZ - CDG

-This is the cheapest one-way flight price found by a KAYAK user in the last 72 hours by searching for a flight from Toronto to Paris departing on 6/10.
+This is the cheapest one-way flight price found by a KAYAK user in the last 72 hours by searching for a flight from Toronto to Charles de Gaulle departing on 9/9.
 Fares are subject to change and may not be available on all flights or dates of travel.
 Click the price to replicate the search for this deal.

 1 adult